LilahTovMoon/RouterBug/README.md

 I don't know enough about ASP.NET's routing internals so the following might be wrong.

-It seems like we're getting two routes for `/Index` rather than a route for `/Index` and a route for `/`.
-For something like `/Privacy.cshtml` there's only one path, but for something like `/Index.cshtml` there are two paths.
+It's getting two routes for `/Index` rather than a route for `"/Index"` and a route for `""`.

-When applying the `DynamicPageEndpointMatcherPolicy` and specifically `selector.SelectEndpoints`, we end up matching two routes because `ActionSelectionTable<Endpoint> Table` has two entries for `new string[] {"/Index"}` via `ActionSelectionTable.Select` when it does `OrdinalEntries.TryGetValue`.
-This gets populated off the `ActionDescriptor.RouteValues` via `ActionSelectionTable.Create` (see the lambda in there). **tl;dr: We have two entries that have a `RouteValues` that match `/Index`.**
+When applying the [DynamicPageEndpointMatcherPolicy](https://github.com/dotnet/aspnetcore/blob/main/src/Mvc/Mvc.RazorPages/src/Infrastructure/DynamicPageEndpointMatcherPolicy.cs) and specifically `selector.SelectEndpoints`, we end up matching two routes because `ActionSelectionTable<Endpoint> Table` has two entries for `new string[] {"/Index"}` via `ActionSelectionTable.Select`.
+This gets populated off the `ActionDescriptor.RouteValues` via [ActionSelectionTable.Create](https://github.com/dotnet/aspnetcore/blob/main/src/Mvc/Mvc.Core/src/Infrastructure/ActionSelectionTable.cs#L95). **tl;dr: We have two entries that have a `RouteValues` that match `/Index`.**

 So where does this happen?
 It looks like [PageActionDescriptorProvider](https://github.com/dotnet/aspnetcore/blob/main/src/Mvc/Mvc.RazorPages/src/Infrastructure/PageActionDescriptorProvider.cs) takes the `/Index` route with two selectors and sets two `Index` routes in `AddActionDescriptors` ([one for each selector](https://github.com/dotnet/aspnetcore/blob/main/src/Mvc/Mvc.RazorPages/src/Infrastructure/PageActionDescriptorProvider.cs#L110)).
 The problem is that it uses `model.RouteValues` for each selector and so it gets two `/Index` routes rather than a `/Index` and `/`.